The Bankrate promise

 When you hear the words “trust” or “trust fund,” the first image that may come to mind is a wealthy family in a mansion with inherited wealth passed down from generation to generation.
 However, you don’t have to be a member of the Rockefeller or Gates families to set up and benefit from a trust.

-“Trusts are the 700-pound gorilla of estate planning and a very important part of many estate plans,” said Leon LaBrecque, chief growth officer at Sequoia Financial Group who is also an attorney and a certified financial planner.
+“Trusts are the 700-pound gorilla of estate planning and a very important part of many estate plans,” said Leon LaBrecque, head of planning strategy at Sequoia Financial Group, who is also an attorney and a certified financial planner.
 “They are a cornerstone of many of the plans I do.”

 So, far from being the preserve of the monied elite, trusts are increasingly used by families from a range of economic backgrounds.
-Here’s how they might benefit you, especially in the age of coronavirus.
+Here’s how they might benefit you.

 What is the purpose of a trust?